Eunan1/Trinsic_API_Integration_Rust/README.md

   - Stores the returned JSON data into the Postgres table.
   - Queries the table and returns the most recent LaunchUrl entry into the table.

+- listener.rs
+  - Listens for incoming GET requests and calls handle_session.rs to execute the session workflow.

 - main.rs
   - Acts as the entry point to the server.
-  - Listens for incoming GET requests and calls handle_session.rs to execute the session workflow.

 ## Usage
 ### Prerequisites
 - Rust installed on your machine.
-- Run a Postgres instance locally or remotely.
+- Install Postgres and run an instance locally or remotely.
 - A Trinsic account to receive necessary authentication tokens.

 ### Environment Setup